Notable Alumni

 MS 1950, PhD 1953 — Johnstone

-After obtaining his PhD degree, Eleutherios Houvouras was a postdoctoral assistant in inorganic chemistry at the University of Illinois.
-Houvouras then held managerial positions in several chemical companies like Rohm and Haas Company, DuPont (acetate fibers and Lycra business), Allied Chemical Corporation and Getty Oil.
-To complete his career, he became a successful consultant and investor with Merrill Lynch.
+After obtaining his graduate degrees, Eleutherios Houvouras was a postdoctoral assistant in inorganic chemistry at the University of Illinois and went on to earn an MBA from the University of Richmond.
+He held positions in several chemical companies including Rohm and Haas Company, DuPont (acetate fibers and Lycra business), Allied Chemical Corporation and Getty Oil.
+He later became a successful consultant, investor with Merrill Lynch, and philanthropist.
+Houvouras served two years in the U.S. Army during World War II, stationed at the Pentagon.

 Wayne J. Howell